 Seasonal changes in sea level, changes in evaporation and precipitation, plus flows over the Barrages all contribute to changes in water levels.
 Water levels are also influenced on a day-to-day basis by wind speed and direction, with these wind-induced water level changes approaching 30 cm (Paton 2010).
-These factors combine to result in water levels in the southern Coorong which vary seasonally by up to a metre with water levels being lowest in autumn and highest in early spring.
+Typically water levels in the southern Coorong vary seasonally by up to a metre with water levels being lowest in autumn and highest in spring.
 Ruppia tuberosa generally germinates from seeds or resprouts from turions when water levels increase in winter and re-inundate exposed mudflats around the margins of the southern Coorong.
 If these mudflats remain covered with water Ruppia tuberosa grows and reproduces, flowering in late spring.
 Historically and in the absence of extraction of water for human uses, flows over the Barrages peaked in late spring, and maintained water levels into summer.
-However, with increased extraction the volumes reaching the Barrages were reduced particularly in late spring and water levels dropped earlier.
+However, with increased extraction the volumes reaching the Barrages were reduced in volume particularly in late spring and water levels would have dropped earlier.
 This was highlighted further during the millennium drought, when no water reached the Murray Mouth and water levels in the Coorong dropped in spring exposing the beds of Ruppia tuberosa to desiccation before the plants had set seeds or produced turions.

 Salinity may also play a role.
 Ruppia tuberosa performs poorly when salinities exceed 100 gL-1 and as the salinities in the South Lagoon were consistently above 100 gL-1 and at times exceeded 150 gL-1 during the millennium drought high salinity has been implicated in the loss of Ruppia tuberosa.
 When salinities are high (>100 gL-1) germination of seeds and growth of seedlings are impeded (Paton et al. 2011; Paton & Bailey 2010, 2012; Kim et al. 2013).
-However Ruppia tuberosa declined and had largely disappeared from much of the South Lagoon by June 2004 before high salinities were reached, suggesting other influences (Paton 2010).
-When substantial flows returned to the River Murray in the latter half of 2010 an emphasis was placed on restoring salinities to more typical levels with little emphasis placed on water levels.
+However Ruppia tuberosa declined and had largely disappeared from much of the South Lagoon by June 2004 before high salinities were reached (Paton 2010).
+When substantial flows returned to the Murray in the latter half of 2010 an emphasis was placed on restoring salinities to more typical levels with little emphasis placed on water levels.
 The expectation was that Ruppia tuberosa would, like other aquatic biota, quickly recover once the salinities returned to more typical levels.
 This did not happen.

-Since the return of freshwater flows to the region the recovery of Ruppia tuberosa in the South Lagoon has been slow (Paton & Bailey 2012, 2013a,b) and the extensive beds that had gradually established in the North Lagoon between 2006 and 2010 were also quickly lost probably due to interference from filamentous green algae (e.g. Paton & Bailey 2012; unpubl.).
-The net result was that Ruppia tuberosa became even less abundant following the return of freshwater flows to the Murray Mouth, than immediately prior to the end of the drought and there has been no net improvement since (Paton & Bailey 2013a,b).
+Since the return of freshwater flows to the region the recovery of Ruppia tuberosa in the South Lagoon has been slow (Paton & Bailey 2012, 2013a,b) and the extensive beds that had gradually established in the North Lagoon between 2006 and 2010 were also quickly lost (e.g. Paton & Bailey 2012; unpubl.).
+The net result was that Ruppia tuberosa became even less abundant following the return of freshwater flows to the Murray Mouth, than immediately prior to the end of the drought and there has been no improvement since (Paton & Bailey 2013a,b).
 Two factors have contributed to this poor recovery.
 First, the quantities of propagules (seeds) remaining in the sediments are extremely low and on their own unlikely to facilitate the rapid recovery of Ruppia tuberosa throughout most of the South Lagoon (Paton & Bailey 2012, 2013a,b).
-Second, although flows returned to the region in spring 2010 during each of the next three years (spring 2011, spring 2012 and spring 2013) flows diminished dramatically in spring resulting in water levels once again falling at critical times for Ruppia production.
+Second, although flows returned to the region in spring 2010 during each of the next three years (spring 2011, spring 2012 and spring 2013) flows diminished dramatically in spring resulting in water levels once again falling at critical times.

-This intervention monitoring report summarizes the distribution, abundance and resilience of Ruppia tuberosa in the southern Coorong in January 2014 but includes some observations made in late October 2013 and December 2013.
+This condition monitoring report summarizes the distribution, abundance and resilience of Ruppia tuberosa in the southern Coorong in January 2014.
 Two basic questions are asked: